-More than a third of the SROs in ICAS membership (11 markets) [9] are primarily financed by membership fees.
+A third of the SROs in ICAS membership (8 markets)[8] are primarily financed by membership fees.
 In this model, annual contributions from member firms and/or associations representing the advertising industry are used to finance the activities of the SRO.